eaudeweb/drupal.sidekick/README.md

 ## Services

 Enabling and disabling services: By default there is only a single service enabled: `MailHog`.
 In the sections below, each service is described in detail.
-If you want to use a certain service you can use profiles.
+If you want to use a certain service you can use the `--profile` switch.
 The following profiles are defined:

+- `all` - Start all available services
 - `solr` - Start Apache Solr servers
 - `mariadb` - Start MariaDB servers
 - `tomcat` - Start Tomcat servlet container